roommen/tangle/README.md

 # tangle
-Thats A Nice Good Looking Encryption (TANGLE)
+Thats A Nice Good Looking Encryption (TANGLE) proposed for the Unisys Hackathon 20/20 - 2017